Tee Box In Golf Explained: A Complete Guide

 Preparing For Your Shot

-Be ready when it’s your turn.
-Prepare your club selection and take practice swings while other golfers are playing.
+• Get your club ready and take practice swings while others are hitting.

-Position your golf bag in a way that will allow easy access to your golf clubs and doesn’t get in the way of other players.
+• Keep your golf bag in a spot that’s easy to access your clubs and doesn’t block anyone else.

 RELATED: How Many Golf Clubs Are Allowed In A Golf Bag